WHAT IS SEEDBED?

 WHAT IS THE NEW ROOM MOVEMENT?

-More than we can say in this space, so please read the full story on pp. 48–49.
-But first, let’s be clear: the New Room Movement is not a new denomination.
+Let’s be clear: the New Room Movement is not a new denomination.
 It is not a renewal movement within any denomination.
 It is not an ecclesial (church-based) organization.
 It is not affiliated with any denomination, though it is associated with many.

 In short, the New Room Movement began as a small group of people who wanted to dig the well deeper into the best wisdom of the church across the ages for the sake of discipleship and mission.
 The next move, by popular request, was a series of collectives built around discerning wisdom for particular areas of mission and ministry.
 By demand, the next expression of the New Room was an annual conference, now in its third year.
 Today, we sense that the Holy Spirit is forming something of a network among us, banding us together to pray for a great awakening, and forming relationships to help us become the kinds of disciples we aspire to make.